frederick-vs-ja/Quuxplusone-blog/_posts/2022-01-06-memcached-interview.md

 Okay, so this isn't a "question" per se; it's a programming challenge.
 I forget how much time they gave for it.
 Let's say three hours, counting the time to explain the problem.
+[UPDATE, 2024: I'm reliably informed that it was only <a href="https://news.ycombinator.com/item?id=31065845">one hour</a>, not three; adjust the estimates below accordingly.]

 Since MemSQL was a database company, this is a database challenge.